ylow/turicreate/userguide/recommender/choosing-a-model.md

 The Turi Create recommender toolkit includes a function, [tc.recommender.random_split_by_user](https://apple.github.io/turicreate/docs/api/generated/turicreate.recommender.util.random_split_by_user.html), to easily generate training and test sets from observation data.
-Unlike `tc.SFrame.random_split`, it only puts data for a subset of the users into the test set.
+Unlike `tc.XFrame.random_split`, it only puts data for a subset of the users into the test set.
 This is typically sufficient for evaluating recommender systems.